dcolthorp/lj-macro-workspace/README.md

 # macro-workshop-playground

-A Clojure library designed to ... well, that part is up to you.
+Welcome to the macro workshop for LambdaJam.
+Install leiningen (http://leiningen.org/) and clone this repository.

+If everything's working properly, you should be able to run

+lein run

+at your terminal within this repository and see a welcome message.

 ## Usage

-FIXME
+lein run

+or

+lein repl

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Drew Colthorp

 Distributed under the Eclipse Public License, the same as Clojure.